illinoistech-itm/jhajek/itmt-430/project-tutorials/three-tier-tutorial/Readme.md

-# Tutorial for Constucting a Cloud Native Three Tier Application
+# Tutorial for Constructing a Cloud Native Three Tier Application

 This will be a combination lecture/tutorial on how and why we are creating a three-tier web application.